 5. Place your cursor right in front of the page number in your header and type the abbreviated title of your paper in ALL CAPS just in front of the page number.

-6. Press the tab key twice to move the abbreviated title to the left.
+6. Press the tab key to move the abbreviated title to the left.
 The page number will remain at the right.

 Note: this may already be selected.